iHub-PTI/boldo-mobile/README.md

    # KEYCLOAK_REALM_ADDRESS = http://localhost:8080/auth/realms/iHub
    ```

-   Note: Uncomment the Android secion in case you want to run it on an Android.
+   Note: Uncomment the Android secion in case you want to run it on an Android and you have the servers running on localhost.

 4. `flutter run` - to start the app on an available device